canonical/lxd/specs/rest-api.md

 returned.
 Setting it to 1 will have those URLs be replaced by the object they point to (typically a dict).

+Recursion is implemented by simply replacing any pointer to an job (URL) by the object itself.

 # API structure
  * /
    * /1.0